microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 ## OAuth access token vs. refresh token

-To make this demo simpler to understand, we are using the access token, a.k.a.
-"Implicit Grant" flow, in which the access token is considered as secure inside the browser.
+To make this demo simpler to understand, we are using the access token via Authorization Code flow, in which the access token is considered as secure inside the browser.

 In your production scenario, you may want to use the refresh token, a.k.a.
 "Authorization Code Grant" flow, instead of the access token.
 We did not use the Authorization Code Grant flow in this sample: it would increase the complexity of this demo because it requires server-to-server communications and secured persistent storage.